 - Increase Click-Through Rate (CTR), among many others

-Even as advertisers continue to retarget, or connect, with their consumers to encourage them to convert, the relationship between the both will build trust.
+Even as advertisers continue to retarget or connect with their consumers to encourage them to convert the relationship will build trust.
 For example, over 30% of consumers have a “positive” or “very positive” opinion of retargeted ads and appreciate being reminded of products they were once interested in pursuing.

-There are various ways a retarget strategy can perform based on the campaign goal, such as featuring short-term ads with limited-time specials or deals.
-The retargeting ads should involve a direct and personal message that appears on any platform the user is currently using.
-And as part of any effective retargeting marketing strategy, an advertiser wants to provide a sense of urgency, or Call To Action (CTA), that encourages their current site visitors to convert into customers.
+There are various ways a retargeting strategy can perform based on the campaign goal, such as featuring short-term ads with limited-time specials or deals.
+The retargeting ads should involve a direct and personal message on any platform the user uses.
+And as part of any effective retargeting marketing strategy, an advertiser wants to provide a sense of urgency or Call To Action (CTA) that encourages current site visitors to convert into customers.
 For example, in a survey by Leadpages, the agency found that Facebook users were 76% more likely to click on retargeted ads.

 The Types of Retargeting Ads

-Advertiser’s marketing strategies vary per brand and per audience.
+Advertiser’s marketing strategies vary per brand and audience.
 With any retargeting strategy comes different types of retargeting ads to serve a purpose.
-Two very common retargeting methods include the following:
+Two retargeting methods include the following:

 1. Behavioral Retargeting

-In behavioral retargeting, the advertiser engages with the previously interactive site visitor based on their onsite activity, or actions.
-In order to do this, a remarketing pixel is placed on one, or all pages of the advertisers website.
-As the user lands on the site, the pixel sets a cookie in the user’s browser that then tracks the visitor’s journey through the site.
+In behavioral retargeting, the advertiser engages with the previously interactive site visitor based on their onsite activity or actions.
+To do this, a remarketing pixel is placed on one or all pages of an advertiser’s website.
+As the user lands on the site, the pixel sets a cookie in the user’s browser that then tracks the visitor’s journey through the advertiser’s site.
 Here, the advertiser can analyze the activity and determine which creative retargeting campaign to serve the user once no longer on the site.

 2. Contextual Retargeting

-In contextual retargeting, sites outside of large advertising sites share similar or identical user interests to exchange pixel, or cookie, data.
-For instance, a site visitor leaves one clothing site and lands on another site.
-The advertiser from the first site is able to serve his or her retargeting campaign to the user on the second site visited.
-This method is extremely effective for brands looking to reach specific audiences, while keeping the Cost Per User low.
+In contextual retargeting, sites outside large advertising sites share similar or identical user interests to exchange pixel or cookie data.
+For instance, a user leaves one clothing site and lands on another.
+The advertiser from the first site can serve the retargeting campaign to the user on the second site visited.
+This method is effective for brands looking to reach specific audiences while keeping the Cost Per User low.

 Additionally, some effective programmatic advertising channels that make retargeting an existing site visitor successful include Connected TV Advertising / OTT Advertising, Display & Native Advertising, Audio Advertising, and Video Advertising.
-Advertisers are able to use cross channel remarketing methods and cross screen remarketing methods by sending their existing site visitors specific creative campaigns, whether they’ve converted on your site or not.
+Advertisers can use cross channel remarketing methods and cross screen remarketing methods by sending their existing site visitors specific creative campaigns, whether the user converted on your site or not.
 This tactic helps guide the following metrics:

 - Drive engagement, Click-Through Rates, and new site visitors/potential customers with a targeted audience.

-- Drive more conversions, and ultimately Return on Investment
+- Drive more conversions and Return on Investment.

-Overall, site retargeting ads are seen to be able to lift ad engagement rates up to 400%.
-Display vs retargeting ads are extremely important considerations for any advertisers remarketing strategy.
+Overall, site retargeting ads are seen to be able to lift ad engagement rates to 400%.
+Display vs retargeting ads should be considered for any advertiser remarketing strategy.

 Facebook is a well-known competitor in retargeting within the advertising industry.
-Like many other site retargeting advertisers, Facebook retargeting software makes the process automated, uses pixel tracking, and lastly the Facebook retargeting tool tracks engagement with the advertisers brand for each user.
+Like many other sites for retargeting advertisers, Facebook retargeting software makes the process automated and uses pixel tracking, and the tool tracks engagement with the brand for each user.
 According to Facebook for Business, advertisers can manually enter customers into their database.
-However, Facebook retargeting software is also found to be more challenging than user friendly to manage.
+However, Facebook retargeting software is also found to be more challenging than user-friendly to manage.

-Additionally, as everything else, advertisers must personally create a Facebook retargeting strategy on their platform.
+Additionally, as with everything else, advertisers must personally create a Facebook retargeting strategy on their platform.
 This type of platform that provides zero guidance typically is not always easy to follow for novices.
 A common complaint about Facebook retargeting tools is the expense.
 The cost may be out of budget for smaller agencies and the margin for error is greater for an advertiser to lose on their Return on Investment (ROI).
-As we work with many brands to deliver low a Cost Per User, Keynes believes it’s crucial for advertisers to rely on established agencies to assist with retargeting ad tracking and generation.
+As we work with many brands to deliver low Cost Per User, Keynes believes advertisers should rely on established agencies to assist with retargeting ad tracking and generation.

-We manage retargeting goals better on every programmatic channel for you and optimize daily reports to make sure our clients are seeing a return.
+Keynes manages retargeting goals better on every programmatic channel for you and optimizes daily reports to ensure our clients are seeing a return.
 We work towards retargeting users who have shown interest in your brand to even prospecting users who have not yet been exposed to your brand.